samtools/tabix/README.md

 ## utils & libraries
 * The repo contains bgzip (cloned), pairix, merge-pairs.
 For details about merge-pairs, see https://github.com/hms-dbmi/pairix/tree/master/merge-pairs
-* The repo also contains python module pairix.
+* The repo also contains python module pypairix.

 ## installation